bigdata-i523/hid334/project/README.md

     program:
       python3 project.py

-The final output should look like the following:
+The final output should be in the form of the image below.
+If needed, the user can refresh their location in the input box to the left.

 ![monitor](https://user-images.githubusercontent.com/31293179/33550867-6ee0d3b2-d8bd-11e7-8ad2-4a637fa3faef.png)